 The NVM can be operated in two ways Classic and XP operating mode.
-Classic System this is embedded in most AT90SC products.
 It features byte and page writing modes and uses BHS, IDLE or Polling modes [TD].

 Expert (XP) System allows the NVM to be written by page and erase block, full page or partial page.
 A smart write feature is also available to avoid non-allowed actions [TD].